 In the "All outputs equal" setting, the number of parameters in the ETS is reduced.
 The visible parameters are then used on all the valve outputs automatically.
 Only the communication objects can then be configured separately for the outputs.
-This setting should be selected, for example, if all the actuators behave identically and should only be activated by different group addresses (e.g., in office blocks or in hotel rooms).
+This setting should be selected, for example, if all the actuators behave identically and should only be activated by different group addresses (e.g. in office blocks or in hotel rooms).

-addresses (e.g. in office blocks or in hotel rooms).
 In the parameter setting "Each output individually", each valve output possesses its own parameter pages in the ETS.